loftwah/devops-refresher/terraform-fundamentals.md

 - Prefer SSM Parameter Store (SecureString) or Secrets Manager + IAM policies.
 - Mark Terraform variables `sensitive = true`; avoid writing secrets to state.

+## State Files & Git

+- Canonical state: With the S3 backend, the source of truth lives in the bucket (`key` path).
+Terraform handles locking (lockfile-based on v1.13+).
+- Local files: `.terraform/` contains caches and a local working copy of state; `terraform.tfstate` may exist only if you ran without a backend before migrating.
+- Git hygiene: Ignore all `*.tfstate*` and `.terraform/`; never commit state (it may contain secrets and ARNs).

 ## Common Commands

 - Init: `terraform init -upgrade`